Daniel S. Hendrickson: Early life

 Daniel S. Hendrickson is a native of Fremont, Nebraska, and graduated from Mount Michael Benedictine High School in Elkhorn, Nebraska.
 He comes from a family of educators.
-Daniel's identical twin is D. Scott Hendrickson, SJ, a Loyola University Chicago assistant professor of modern languages.
-Daniel's older brother Ryan Hendrickson is a political science professor and interim dean of Eastern Illinois University Graduate School.
+Daniel's identical twin is D. Scott Hendrickson, a Loyola University Chicago assistant professor of modern languages.
+Daniel's older brother Ryan Hendrickson is the President of the University of St. Francis in Joliet, Illinois.

 Education

 Hendrickson graduated from Marquette in 1993 with a bachelor's degree in psychology and theology.
-Hendrickson holds three master's degrees: from Fordham University a MA in philosophical resources, from Jesuit School of Theology at Santa Clara University a Master of Divinity, and a MA from Columbia University.
+Hendrickson holds three master's degrees: from Fordham University a MA in philosophical resources, from Jesuit School of Theology of Santa Clara University a Master of Divinity, and a MA from Columbia University.

 Holding a doctorate in the Philosophy of Education from Columbia's Teachers College he wrote his dissertation, The Jesuit Imaginary: Higher Education in a Secular Age, on the work of the Canadian philosopher Charles Taylor and the Renaissance humanist elements of education in the Jesuit tradition.

 Career

 Hendrickson entered the Jesuits in 1994.
 He was ordained a Catholic priest of the Society of Jesus in 2006.

 Hendrickson returned to Marquette University in 2012 as the Associate Vice President in the Office of the Executive Vice President, and then in 2014 became an Associate Provost for Academic Initiatives.
 Although never having served as a university president before, Hendrickson is confident in his ability to lead.
-At Marquette, in his role in the provost’s office, he also co-directed a service leadership scholarship program, oversaw an enrollment growth initiative and managed expansion of the Title IX compliance office.
+At Marquette, in his role in the provost's office, he also co-directed a service leadership scholarship program, oversaw an enrollment growth initiative and managed expansion of the Title IX compliance office.

 President of Creighton University

 Hendrickson became the 25th president of Creighton University, a Jesuit, Catholic university in Omaha, Nebraska, on July 1, 2015.
-Hendrickson's predecessor, Timothy R. Lannon retired in January 2015, with J. Christopher Bradberry, Dean of the School of Pharmacy and Health Professions, named as interim president, until Hendrickson’s arrival in July 2015.
-He presided at his first public Mass as president on the Solemnity of St. Ignatius of Loyola, founder of the Society of Jesus, July 31, 2015 at St. John's Parish (Omaha, Nebraska).
+Hendrickson's predecessor, Timothy R. Lannon retired in January 2015, with J. Christopher Bradberry, Dean of the School of Pharmacy and Health Professions, named as interim president, until Hendrickson's arrival in July 2015.
+He presided at his first public Mass as president on the Solemnity of St. Ignatius of Loyola, founder of the Society of Jesus, July 31, 2015, at St. John's Parish (Omaha, Nebraska).

 Hendrickson has been affiliated with Creighton University since he was in the Jesuit Humanities Program in 1996.
-From 2000-2003, Hendrickson returned as an adjunct philosophy instructor and briefly served as an adjunct professor with Creighton’s Institute for Latin American Concern (ILAC) program in Santiago, Dominican Republic for a year.
+From 2000 to 2003, Hendrickson returned as an adjunct philosophy instructor and briefly served as an adjunct professor with Creighton's Institute for Latin American Concern (ILAC) program in Santiago, Dominican Republic for a year.
 Elected to the Creighton University Board of Trustees in 2013 he also serves on the boards of Boston College and Xavier University.